stefanlindblad/schemeMate/README.md

 * car - Returns head element of a list
 * cdr - Returns tail element of a list
 * cons - Constructs a new list from given element and list
+* list - Constructs a list from the given arguments

 ### Implemented type check functions:
 * int? - All parameters int type?